Crocodile Sex Codex Seraphinianus

-Douglas R Hofstadter, a expert on intelligence and mind, author of Gödel, Escher, Bach: An Eternal Golden Braid amazon and Metamagical Themas amazon , has this review:
+Douglas R Hofstadter, a expert on intelligence and mind, author of Gödel, Escher, Bach: An Eternal Golden Braid Buy at amazon and Metamagical Themas Buy at amazon , has this review:

 Many of the pictures are grotesque and disturbing, but others are extremely beautiful and visionary.
 The inventiveness that it took to come up with all these conceptions of a hypothetical land is staggering.
 Some people with whom I have shared this book find it frightening or disturbing in some way.
 It seems to them to glorify entropy, chaos, and incomprehensibility.
 There is very little to fasten onto; everything shifts, shimmers, slips.
 Yet the book has a kind of unearthly beauty and logic to it, qualities pleasing to a different class of people: people who are more at ease with free-wheeling fantasy and, in some sense, craziness.
 I see some parallels between musical composition and this kind of invention.
 Both are abstract, both create a mood, both rely largely on style to convey content.